ibm-cloud-docs/power-iaas/system-migration.md

 **Linux** - You must migrate your Linux operating system level to a Power10-supported level.

-For more information about the supported operating system levels and available stock images for Power11 systems, see [What versions of AIX, IBM i, and Linux® are supported?](/docs/power-iaas?topic=power-iaas-powervs-faqs#os-versions).
+For more information about the supported operating system levels and available stock images for Power11 systems, see [Operating systems supported in IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-operating-systems-powervs).